kiranquidwai/kafka-ml-assignment1/README.md

 hour.csv
 ```

-The dataset contains hourly bike rental records with weather and seasonal information.
+This dataset has hourly bike rental records, also the weather and seasonal information.

 ### Features Used